Lyndall Ryan: Colonial frontier massacres project

-In 2017, Ryan and her team at the University of Newcastle released stage one of an on-line map showing more than 150 massacre sites in Eastern Australia.
-Within 6 months the site had received more than sixty thousand visitors and has received wide coverage in Australia and also internationally.
-The on-line tool records details and approximate locations of massacres and provides sources of corroborating evidence.
-The map is an important step in acknowledging the extensive violence used against indigenous people in Australia's history.
+In 2017, Ryan and her team at the University of Newcastle released an on-line map showing more than 150 massacre sites in Eastern Australia.
+Within 6 months, the site was accessed more than sixty thousand times and has received coverage in Australia and also internationally.
+The on-line tool provides approximate locations, dates and other details of claimed massacres and provides corroborating sources.
+As of 3 March 2019, the project claimed at least 270 frontier massacres had occurred over a period of 140 years starting in 1794.
+Ryan has suggested the map is an important step in acknowledging the extensive violence used against indigenous people in Australia's history.